mongodb-labs/mongo-c-driver-async/docs/ref/meta-attrs.rst

 .. doc-attr:: [[transfer]]

+  The |attr.transfer| has two significant points:

-  If a function parameter is annotated with |attr.transfer|, it means that passing an object by-value to that function will invalidate the value in the caller's scope.
+  1. If a function parameter is annotated with |attr.transfer|, it means that passing an value to that function will invalidate the value in the caller's scope.

-  When an object is passed through a parameter that is marked with
+  2. When an object is passed through a parameter that is marked with
      |attr.transfer|, it becomes the responsibility of the called function to
      manage the lifetime of the associated object.
-The function **must** eventually pass the object to another function that has an |attr.transfer| attribute.\
+The function **must** eventually pass the object to another function that has an |attr.transfer|
-  [#box-trivial-note]_
+     attribute.\ [#box-trivial-note]_

 Example: POSIX ``close``